bobuss/these/README.md

+# There de doctorat, Bertrand Tornil

+Reformatted in RMarkdown.

-To Fix:
+## To Fix:

-damier.svg
+- damier.svg

-all svg files in 06-localisation-relative.Rmd
+- all svg files in 06-localisation-relative.Rmd

+- internal links

+- Toccata reference